muonium-ai/simplegames/README.md

 ## 🌟 Features

 ### Current Games
-1. **Minesweeper with Solver** 🧩
-   - The classic logic game where players uncover tiles and avoid hidden mines.
-Simple, fun, and challenging!

-2. **2048 with AI Solver** 🔢
+- **2048 with AI Solver** 🔢
-   - Enjoy the addictive 2048 game, where numbers merge to reach the 2048 tile!
+  Enjoy the addictive 2048 game where numbers merge to reach 2048 alongside an AI solver.
-   - **AI Solver**: A unique addition to this project, the AI solver is implemented using Flask and runs through HTTP requests.
-You can watch an AI tackle the game, exploring how an algorithm strategizes for optimal moves.
+- **Bricks** 🧱
+  Challenge your reflexes in this classic brick-breaking arcade game.
+- **FlappyBird** 🐦
+  Navigate through pipes in this fast-paced FlappyBird clone.
+- **Game of Life** 🧬
+  Witness Conway’s cellular automaton evolve with interactive simulation.
+- **Mazes** 🌀
+  Tackle intricate maze puzzles in both grid and hexagonal formats.
+- **Minesweeper with Solver** 🧩
+  Uncover hidden mines with strategic logic enhanced by a built-in solver.
+- **Pong** 🏓
+  Experience the timeless gameplay of the classic Pong game.

-3. **Sudoku with Solver** 🔢
+- **Sudoku with Solver** 🔢
-   - The Sudoku Game with Solver in SimpleGames offers the classic puzzle experience where players fill a 9x9 grid following Sudoku rules.
-Additionally, it includes an AI-based solver that can help players find solutions.
+  Solve challenging Sudoku puzzles aided by an intelligent solver.
+- **Tetris** 🎮
+  Enjoy the classic Tetris challenge with dynamic falling pieces.

-4. **Chess Replay Viewer** ♔♕
+- **Chess Replay Viewer** ♔♕

-   - This project is a **Chess Replay Viewer** built with Python, Pygame, and `python-chess`.
-It reads a PGN (Portable Game Notation) file containing one or multiple chess games and visually replays each game move-by-move.
+  Relive chess games move-by-move by loading and replaying PGN files.

 ### Usage
 1. Place your PGN file in the `pgns` folder (or provide the path to any other location).